 - declutter and donate

 I have already begun to tackle goals and have checked several things off of a very long to-do list.
 I plan to revisit my V-board and goals at the end of this year to review and celebrate the incredible year I know I am about to have.
-I can see a little of what my 2019 board is already going to look like as I will have been so productive in 2018.
+I can see a little of what my board will look like next year as I will have been so productive this year.
 I see a European vacation in my future.

-I can speak from experience when I say this, and it can be applied to just about anything.
-The hardest step is the first one.
+I can speak from experience when I say this, and it can be applied to just about anything: the hardest step is the first one.
 Whether you have been procrastinating to pick up the phone to make that appointment with your therapist or you have some looming burden weighing over you, focus, write it down, act and move to the next thing.
-I am only 25 days into the new year and I already feel lighter.
+I already feel lighter.
 My surroundings are starting to take order, my relationships with the people I love most are my priority and I know they see and feel my newfound focus on them and I am spending more time in the present and less time worrying about all that I have to do.
 I am doing it!
 You can too!

 Love it.
 Live it.
 Share it.